-Still trying to calm down her heartbeat, Kaede sent a note to her future self that the next time a dhampir threatens to bite her, she should just warn them of syphilis.
+Kaede was still trying to calm down her heartbeat.
+Nevertheless she sent a note to her future self that the next time a dhampir threatens to bite her, she should just warn them of syphilis.

 "Although we no longer need it, consuming fresh human blood does make us appear younger."
 Cecylia added.
 "You should see my father, one-sixty-eight years old and still drawing the attention of every lady across the hall like a stud beefcake.
 Mother gets jealous all the time, even though he's never cheated on her once after a century of marriage.
 We dhampirs tend to be rather devoted in matrimony, blood of our cherished mate flowing through us and all."

-With hands still brushing her long flowing pink tresses, Ariadne had watched the entire exchange with a serene smile, completely unperturbed.
-Now she finally reentered the conversation:
+Ariadne had watched the entire exchange with a serene smile, completely unperturbed, while her hands continued to brush her long, flowing pink hair.
+Now, she finally reentered the conversation: